SteffanChristiansen/noecodedup/README.md

 ## noecodedup

-noecodedup is an R package with helper functions to avoid code duplication created by Steffan Noe Niikanoff Christiansen
+noecodedup is an R package with helper functions to avoid code duplication created by Steffan Noe Niikanoff Christiansen.